 FangDD Announces Board and Committee Changes

-/EIN News/ -- SHENZHEN, China, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- Fangdd Network Group Ltd. (Nasdaq: DUO) (“FangDD” or the “Company”), a leading property technology company in China, today announced that the Company’s board of directors (the “Board”) has appointed Mr. Zhen Xie as (i) a director of the Company, (ii) the chairman of the Nominating and Corporate Governance Committee, (iii) a member of the Compensation Committee, and (iv) a member of the Audit Committee, to succeed Mr. Weiru Chen, who has resigned from these positions for personal reasons.
+SHENZHEN, China, Nov.
+11, 2022 (GLOBE NEWSWIRE) -- Fangdd Network Group Ltd. DUO ("FangDD" or the "Company"), a leading property technology company in China, today announced that the Company's board of directors (the "Board") has appointed Mr. Zhen Xie as (i) a director of the Company, (ii) the chairman of the Nominating and Corporate Governance Committee, (iii) a member of the Compensation Committee, and (iv) a member of the Audit Committee, to succeed Mr. Weiru Chen, who has resigned from these positions for personal reasons.
 These Board and committee changes became effective today.

 Mr. Zhen Xie is the founder and currently the chief executive officer of Shanghai MaiQin Information Technology Co., Ltd. ("MaiTao"), a family-tour platform focusing on children extracurricular activities and traveling experience.
 Prior to founding MaiTao in 2014, Mr. Xie worked at eLong Inc., a leading Chinese mobile and online travel agency, as the chief operation officer from 2011 to 2014 and as a vice president of business development from 2008 to 2011.
 Previously, Mr. Xie served as a sales director at FedEx Kinko's from 2004 to 2007, a wealth management manager at Citibank (China) Co., Ltd. from 2002 to 2004, and a regional manager at Procter & Gamble (China) Ltd., a Chinese subsidiary of The Procter & Gamble Company from 1997 to 2000.
 Mr. Xie received a bachelor's degree in economy from Nanjing University International Business School in 1997 and an MBA degree from China Europe International Business School in 2001.